-Industrial LED Lighting, Commercial LED Lighting, LED Retail Lighting, or any other applications using LED Wallpack Lighting can realize significant benefits because of how they GENERATE light and how they DISTRIBUTE light.
+Garage LED Lighting and LED Canopy Lights provide some excellent benefits for Parking Garage applications because of how they generate light and how they distribute light.
 Light Emitting Diodes generate light via a semi-conductor, as opposed to the consumption of a “fuel source” like in HID lamps.
-In regards to “distributing” light, LED fixtures commonly utilize “Multi-Point” sources, meaning the light fixtures have Multiple Diodes with individual optics.
-When you compare this to the way most HID fixtures distribute light (with a single bulb and reflectors within the fixture), the result is light that is more evenly “distributed’ across a surface.
+In regards to “distributing” light, LED fixtures commonly utilize “Multi-Point” sources, meaning the fixtures have Multiple Diodes with individual optics.
+When you compare this to the way most HID fixtures distributor light (with a single bulb and reflectors within the fixture), the result is light that is more EVENLY “distributed’ across a surface.

-Common wattages for LED wall pack fixtures can range from 24 Watts to 82 Watts, often resulting in a 40%-60% reduction in energy consumption.
-The reason for this can be referenced to the “GENERATION” comments above, and can result in savings of up $300 per fixture per year in electricity costs.
+Common wattages for Garage LED Lighting often range from 33 Watts to 100 Watts, often resulting in a 40%-60% reduction in energy consumption.
+The reason for this can be referenced to the “GENERATION” comments above, and can result in savings of up $75 per fixture per year in electricity costs.

-Again, due to the way LEDs generate light, the way they progress through their functional life is much different.
+Again, due to the way LED’s generate light, the way they progress through their functional life is much different.
 Instead of ceasing to function properly once a fuel source is significantly reduced, LED generated light output degrades VERY SLOWLY over time.
-As a result the functional life (often in excess of 100,000 hours) of an LED product can be significantly longer than that of an HID Lamp.
-For example, by converting conventional 250w HID Wall Pack to a LED wall pack, a typical facility with exterior building lights can save up to $5,341 over the course of 3 years maintenance costs alone.
+As a result the functional life (often in excess of 100,000 hours) of an LED product can be significantly longer than that of an HID Lamp (LINK), which in turn drastically reduces the costs for maintaining a LED Canopy Light fixtures over a longer period of time.

-Moving on to the way LED fixtures “DISTRIBUTE” light.
-As a result of the Multi-Point design, LED Wall Pack Lighting applications often provide very EVENLY distributed light.
-What this means is that light levels across a given surface will vary less between fixture mounting locations.
-Compared to HID fixtures, which often product a “bright spot” directly underneath the fixture with light levels decreasing drastically as the distance between fixtures increases.
+Moving on to the way LED fixtures distribute light.
+As a result of the Multi-Point design, Commercial LED Lighting applications such as LED Garage Lighting often provide a very EVENLY distributed light pattern.
+What this means is that light levels across a given surface will vary less as the distance from fixture changes.
+Compared to HID fixtures, which often product a “bright spot” directly underneath the fixture with light levels decreasing drastically as the distance from the pole increases.
 The result, in regards to LED vs HID, is a more even foot candle distribution from the LED conversion.
-In addition to the even distribution of light, LEDs are available in a range of CCT’s (Correlated Color Temperatures, and as a result provide a range of options to increase the visual perception of “brightness”.
+In addition to the even distribution of light, LEDs are available in a range of color temperatures, and as a result provide a range of options to increase the visual perception of “brightness”.

-The first step is to speak with a LED lighting solutions provider or LED Lighting Company that is manufacturer neutral.
+The first step is to speak with a LED lighting solutions provider that is manufacturer neutral.
 Why this approach as opposed to the company you may have used for the past several years?
-Unless that company has a focus on providing LED Light Fixtures and Lamps, it is unlikely that it will have the performance focused mentality that is required to obtain the desired results of a LED retrofit project for your Wall Pack Lighting applications.
-A crucial Step in any LED project is understanding that LED is NOT a commodity.
-Prior decades consisted of building facility managers and owners evaluating HID fixture options purely on cost, assuming that all of the exterior light fixtures, industrial lighting fixtures, and commercial light fixture options in consideration were equal in quality.
-This is not case with LED Light Fixture options.
+Unless that company has a focus on providing LED solutions, it is unlikely that will have the performance focused mentality that is required to obtain the desired results of an industrial lighting, retail lighting, or commercial lighting project for your Canopy and Parking Garage Lighting.
+A crucial Step all LED projects is understanding that LED is NOT a commodity.
+Prior decades consisted of building facility managers and owners evaluating product options purely on cost, assuming that all of the options in consideration were equal in quality.
+This is not case with outdoor LED Lighting.

 A solution focused supplier should ask you about your project objectives.
 Are there budget constraints, energy reduction targets, lighting performance requirements, etc?
-The appropriate partner will want to get an understanding of your desired OUTCOME, not just what specific products they can sell you.
-Not all LED Wall Pack fixtures are created equal.
+The appropriate partner will want to get an understanding of your desired OUTCOME, NOT just what specific products they can sell you.
+Not all LED products are created equal.
 There are different levels of value from different manufacturers for different applications, and by working with a company that has the product expertise to recommend a solution that meets your project priorities, you will ultimately achieve the best results.